Bringing Out Students’ Best

 Over the past few years, CUSD has experienced a high turnover of teachers due to the cost of living in the Silicon Valley.
 Dozens of highly qualified teachers have left for more affordable areas.
 Great teachers are at the center of student achievement, especially in core academic and advanced programs in reading, writing, math, arts and science.
 Without additional funding, our neighborhood elementary and middle schools may continue to lose great teachers.

-To protect quality education for our elementary and middle school students, the Campbell Union (Elementary) School District Governing Board is considering placing an up to $98 per parcel measure on a future ballot.
+To protect quality education for our elementary and middle school students, the Campbell Union (Elementary) School District Governing Board placed a $98 per parcel measure on the March 3, 20202 ballot.
+See the Board Resolution

-If approved by voters, a measure could support:
+If approved by voters, the measure could support:

 - Attracting and retaining highly qualified teachers by keeping salaries competitive and providing new teachers with adequate training and support.